 Type of Use and Skateboard-How are you planning to use your new electric skateboard?
 There are different types of powered skateboards for different uses.

 - Kids’ models – These are usually not made for range and off-road capability.
 In fact, many kids’ electric skateboards are cheap toys that a young child can entertain themselves with.
 While this isn’t always the case with teenage models, it may be best to buy a different style of the board if your teenager is interested in learning to ride an electric skateboard.

 - Cruiser Electric Models – These are excellent for commuters who are looking to avoid mass transit.
-These powered units are built for range and speed and are best used on city or town streets.
+These powered units are built for range and speed and are best used in city or town streets.
 These are also called commute boards.

 - Off-Road Models – Off-road model’s key focus is durability and power.
 This means that you will more easily get over uneven ground, gravel, and through the soil.
 You’ll get a much more overall boost in an off-roader electric skateboard than you’d need for a cruiser.